ARob8/IoTApplication/README.md

 ## Description

-IoT weather reporting application, developed using Java technologies, retrieves and showcases weather data sourced from a Raspberry Pi via RESTful web services implemented with JAX-RS.
+IoT weather reporting application, developed using Enterprise Java technologies, retrieves and showcases weather data sourced from a Raspberry Pi via RESTful web services implemented with JAX-RS.
 The architecture of the application leverages eight well-established design patterns in Java.

 ## Technologies